Blog Posts on Tall And True

 Sightseeing

-The next day, Mr and Mrs B. and Roel took us sightseeing.
-As much as I enjoyed the villages and dikes, in the afternoon I found my mind wandering to the Centre Court at Wimbledon.
-But despite peering through quaint cottage windows, I did not see a TV all day let alone catch any news of the Wimbledon final.
-I noted in my travel journal that night: "It's the closest I hope I ever come to suffering withdrawal!"
+The next day, Mr and Mrs B and Roel took my girlfriend and me sightseeing.
+As much as I enjoyed the villages and dikes, I found my mind wandering to the Wimbledon Centre Court in the afternoon.
+But despite peering through quaint cottage windows, I didn't see a TV all day, let alone catch any news of the Wimbledon final.
+And as I noted in my travel journal that night, "It's the closest I hope I ever come to suffering withdrawal!"

-The first thing the next morning, I tuned my Walkman to the BBC World Service and couldn’t believe my earphones: Pat Cash had upset the world number one, Ivan Lendl, and won Wimbledon.
+The first thing the next morning, I tuned my Walkman radio to the BBC World Service and couldn't believe my headphones: Pat Cash had upset the world number one, Ivan Lendl, and won Wimbledon.
 I dashed downstairs to share the good news.
-Roel was out milking the cows, so I resorted to sign language to explain to Mrs B. that Pat Cash had won Wimbledon.
-I swung my arm over my head, simulating a serve, clenched my fists in a victory sign and gave thumbs-up, and served again.
-“Pat Cash, Australian, Wimbledon, champion, huh-rah!”
+Roel was out milking cows, so I resorted to sign language to explain to Mrs B that Pat Cash was the Wimbledon Champion.
+I swung my arm over my head, simulating a serve, clenched my fists in a victory sign, gave thumbs-up, and served again.
+"Pat Cash, Australian, Wimbledon, tennis, champion, huh-rah!"
 I chanted, jumping up and down.

 Lost in translation

-Mrs B. nodded again and then disappeared for a few minutes before returning with two badminton racquets and a shuttlecock.
-I kept my smile fixed, thanked Mrs B., took the racquets and shuttlecock, and went outside to find my girlfriend.
-"Don't ask, let's just play badminton," I said, handing her a racquet.
+Mrs B nodded again and then disappeared for a few minutes before returning with two badminton racquets and a shuttlecock.
+I fixed my smile, thanked Mrs B, took the racquets and shuttlecock, and went outside to find my girlfriend.
+"Don't ask," I said, handing her a racquet.
+"Let's just play badminton."

-I looked over and saw Mrs B. waving at us through her kitchen window.
-I smiled, waved back and hit the shuttlecock to my girlfriend who swung and missed.
-"Fifteen-love," I called out, with a thumbs-up to Mrs B. She returned my smile and I served again.
+Mrs B waved at us through the kitchen window.
+I smiled, waved back and hit the shuttlecock to my girlfriend, who swung and missed.
+"Fifteen-love," I called out, with a thumbs-up to Mrs B. She returned my smile, and I served again.

 Besides writing, Robert's favourite pastimes include reading, watching Aussie Rules football with his son and walking his dog.